Al Qaeda's Syria wing says truces only benefit government

 A senior United Nations official told Reuters this week the Waer ceasefire was a good model to build on and could help promote a nationwide truce in the nearly five-year conflict that has killed 250,000 people.
 U.N. officials were present when fighters started to leave Waer last week.

-Golani also criticised a Saudi-hosted Syrian opposition conference held last week as "a conspiracy".
+Golani also criticized a Saudi-hosted Syrian opposition conference held last week as "a conspiracy".

 "Whoever went to the conference does not have the ability to implement things on the ground," he said.